-Salkantay & Inca Trail to Machu Picchu 6D/5N
+Salkantay & Inca Trail to Machu Picchu 7D/6N

 Embark on the Ultimate Adventure: Salkantay & Inca Trail to Machu Picchu

 Are you ready for an unforgettable journey through the heart of the Peruvian Andes?
-The Salkantay & Inca Trail to Machu Picchu (6 Days / 5 Nights) is a powerful combination of adventure, cultural heritage, and stunning natural beauty.
-This unique trek takes you from snow-capped peaks to ancient Inca paths, offering a once-in-a-lifetime experience that few routes can match.A Journey That Combines Wilderness and History
+The Salkantay and Inca Trail to Machu Picchu (7 Days / 6 Nights) is a powerful combination of adventure, cultural heritage, and stunning natural beauty.
+This unique trek takes you from snow capped peaks to ancient Inca paths, offering a once-in-a-lifetime experience that few routes can match.A Journey That Combines Wilderness and History

 This trek merges two of Peru’s most renowned hiking routes.
-The Salkantay section crosses remote mountain terrain and pristine valleys, while the final days connect directly to the Classic Inca Trail—allowing you to walk along original Inca stone paths, pass through archaeological sites, and arrive at Machu Picchu via the famous Sun Gate.
-Unlike traditional routes, this six-day itinerary provides access to both high-altitude solitude and cultural immersion.
-It’s ideal for experienced hikers who are looking for a more in-depth experience beyond the standard tourist circuits.Why Choose the Salkantay & Inca Trail Trek?
+The Salkantay section crosses remote mountain terrain and pristine valleys, while the final days connect directly to the Classic Inca Trail allowing you to walk along original Inca stone paths, pass through archaeological sites, and arrive at Machu Picchu via the famous Sun Gate.
+Unlike traditional routes, this six day itinerary provides access to both high altitude solitude and cultural immersion.
+It’s ideal for experienced hikers who are looking for a more in depth experience beyond the standard tourist circuits.- 📍 Location: Cusco, Peru(Inca Trail and Salkantay Trail – 7 day Hike to Machu Picchu.

 Price